 In May 2012, the Court entered its final order and judgment in this matter, implementing its post-trial opinion.
 Among other things, the final order and judgment provided that (a) net profits would be calculated in accordance with generally accepted accounting principles applied consistently with how they are applied in the preparation of the Company's financial statements, (b) the net profits calculation would take into account expenses relating to ST-246 commencing with the Company's acquisition of ST-246 in August 2004, and (c) PharmAthene could recover \$2.4 million of attorneys' fees and expenses.
-As of June 30, 2013, SIGA has recorded a \$2.6 million loss contingency with respect to the fee, expense and interest portion of the judgment.
+As of September 30, 2013, SIGA has recorded a \$2.6 million loss contingency with respect to the fee, expense and interest portion of the judgment.

 In June 2012, the Company appealed to the Supreme Court of the State of Delaware the final order and judgment and certain earlier rulings of the Court of Chancery.
 Shortly thereafter, PharmAthene filed its cross-appeal.
 The Company obtained a stay of enforcement of the fee and expense portion of the judgment by filing a surety bond for the amount of the judgment plus post-judgment interest.
-The Company posted \$1.3 million as collateral for the surety bond which is recorded in other assets as of June 30, 2013.
+The Company posted \$1.3 million as collateral for the surety bond which is recorded in other assets as of September 30, 2013.
 The parties briefed the issues, and argued before the Delaware Supreme Court, en banc, on January 10, 2013.

 On May 24, 2013, the Supreme Court of Delaware issued its decision, affirming the Delaware Court of Chancery's judgment in part, reversing it in part, and remanding to Vice Chancellor Parsons.
 The Supreme Court affirmed the Chancery Court determination that the Company had breached its contractual obligation to negotiate in good faith; reversed the promissory estoppel holding; and, reversed the Vice Chancellor's equitable damages award.
 The Supreme Court held that the trial judge may award expectation damages for breach of the contractual duty to negotiate in good faith if such damages are proven with reasonable certainty, and remanded to the Chancery Court for consideration of damages consistent with that holding.
 The Supreme Court also reversed the Chancery Court's award of attorney fees and expert witness fees because they were predicated in part on a now-reversed finding of liability on PharmAthene's promissory estoppel claim.
-The Supreme Court held that the Chancery Court could reevaluate on remand an alternative award, if any, of attorneys' fees and expert testimony expenses consistent with the Supreme Court's opinion.
+The Supreme Court held that the Chancery Court could reevaluate on remand an alternative award, if any, of attorneys' fees and expert testimony expenses consistent with the Supreme Court is opinion.
 Finally, the Supreme Court declined to consider all claims raised in PharmAthene's cross appeal because it affirmed the Chancery Court's finding that the Company was liable for breaching its contractual obligation to negotiate in good faith.
 On June 11, 2013, the Supreme Court issued its mandate to the Court of Chancery with the decision described above.

 On June 26, 2013, the parties appeared before Vice Chancellor Parsons to discuss the remand, at which time PharmAthene declared its desire to supplement the record with further evidence.
-Following briefing, the parties expect the Chancery Court to hear argument on this PharmAthene motion in August.
-After the Chancery Court determines the scope of the record, we expect the Chancery Court to require further briefing by the parties on the remedy to be awarded.
+Following briefing and argument on August 15, 2013, the Chancery Court granted PharmAthene's motion to supplement the record and also allowed the Company to submit responsive evidence.
+A hearing with respect to that evidence has been scheduled and a briefing schedule has also been fixed leading to oral argument on the issue of what if any remedy the Chancery Court should impose in light of the remand by the Supreme Court of Delaware.